S.Korean churchgoers scuffle with police as virus curbs on gatherings kick in

 More than half of South Korea's cases were traced to a fringe Christian church in the hard-hit southeastern city of Daegu.
 This week, some 60 members of a Protestant church in Seongnam, south of Seoul, have also tested positive this week.
 WARNINGS FOR TRAVELLERS

 The Korea Centers for Disease Control and Prevention (KCDC) reported 98 new coronavirus cases, bringing national infections to 8,897.
-The death toll remained unchanged at 104.
+The death toll rose by six to 110.
 The daily tally marked the 11th day in a row the country has posted new infections of around 100, compared with the peak of 909 cases recorded on Feb.
 29.

 The KCDC renewed caution for overseas travellers on Sunday, after the government toughened border checks and imposed a two-week mandatory quarantine for all long-term arrivals from Europe due to a spike in returnee cases.
 At least 15 travellers tested positive on Saturday, the KCDC said, eight of them from Europe and three from the United States.
 Most of them were South Koreans.